Sales is a highly competitive domain.

 - Duties: Lay the exact expectation and targets for the employee or the partner.
 The commission will be extended if these targets are met.

-- Commission structure: States the commission model and commission rate.
+- Commission structure: States the sales commission structure and commission rate.

 - Term: The time during which this agreement stays valid.
 After this term is crossed, the agreement will expire and will require renewal.